-NASA starts 45-day signaling period for Mars rover | EarthSky.org
+NASA to continue signaling Opportunity rover on Mars | EarthSky.org

 — Christopher Becke (@BeckePhysics) September 6, 2018

-Bottom line: NASA has begun a 45-day period of signaling multiple times per day to the 14-year-old Opportunity rover on Mars.
+Bottom line: The 45-day period of signaling multiple times per day to the 14-year-old Opportunity rover on Mars has ended, but NASA said this week it will continue to try to signal the rover.
 The solar-powered rover has been silent since June, 2018, when a global dust storm blotted out the sun from its location.
 Good luck, Oppy!

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.